dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

   <img src="./images/1060-15-01-p01-b.png" alt="1060-15-01-p01-b.png" width="50%" height="50%">
 </p>

-: warning: The % wildcard can be used multiple times within the same pattern.
+> :warning: The % wildcard can be used multiple times within the same pattern.

 #### The MIN Function